junhuawa/junhuawa.github.io/_posts/linux/2015-02-09-STU-Unit-Not-Rise-Back-To-SP-EX-State.md

 This problem occurs only when traffic is ongoing in network element.
 6.5MBHCA stability test traffic used.

-ACPI5_A blade use in VMU.
+New blade use in VMU.

 After traffic stopped, STU comes automatically back to SP-EX state.
 Not checked how much traffic need to be decreased to get with traffic STU back to SP-EX state.